How high should I set my mower deck?

 How often should I mow my lawn?

 Don’t cut more than 1/3 of the blade’s length in any one mowing.
 For example, if Kentucky bluegrass is normally mowed at 2″ above ground level, the turf grass should not be allowed to grow higher than 3″ before the next mowing.
+This is accomplished by mowing every 5-7 days in cool seasons and every 7-10 days in summer.

 What direction should I mow?